canonical/prometheus-k8s-operator/CONTRIBUTING.md

   implementation, you can reach us at
   [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev) or [Discourse](https://discourse.charmhub.io/).
-- It is strongly recommended that prior to engaging in any enhancements to this charm you familiarise your self with Juju.
+  The primary author of this charm is available on the Mattermost channel as `@balbir-thomas`.
 - Familiarising yourself with the
   [Charmed Operator Framework](https://juju.is/docs/sdk)
-  library will help you a lot when working on PRs.
+  library will help you a lot when working on new features or bug fixes.
 - All enhancements require review before being merged.
+Code review typically examines
+  + code quality
+  + test coverage
-Besides the code quality and test coverage, the review will also take into account the resulting user experience for Juju administrators using this charm.
-Please help us out in having easier reviews by rebasing onto the `main` branch, avoid merge commits and enjoy a linear Git history.
+  + user experience for Juju administrators this charm.
+- Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
+This also avoid merge commits and creates a linear Git commit history.

 ## Developing